Undergraduate Research Opportunities

 Panels of faculty and graduate students help explore mentoring issues, and make recommendations on how to choose a graduate program and how to balance work and family responsibilities.
 Speakers address their own involvement in science careers and the requirements for success in their fields.
 Weekly ethics discussions allow students to explore the ethical aspects of research careers.
 Awards for popular science essays (optional submission) and scientific posters are made at the end of the program.
 Approved posters and essays will be published through our program web site.

 SURE is sponsored by the Howard Hughes Medical Institute, by individual contributions by research mentors, and supplemented by funds from an NIH training grant to the Microbiology and Immunology Department.
 Each year, Emory students are participating through awards from the SIRE (Scholarly Inquiry and Research at Emory) program, Office of Undergraduate Education, Emory College.
 Our program's ethics component was developed in part through NSF/REU awards from the National Science Foundation.

 The application process for Petit Scholars opens in August and ends in September.

 Once selected to participate in the year-long program, scholars are matched with a research project from a list submitted by prospective graduate/postdoc mentors.
-Scholars will conduct research beginning in the spring semester (January 2013) while taking their regular coursework.
+Scholars will conduct research beginning in the following spring semester while taking their regular coursework.
 During this time, they acquire the necessary skills and training needed to develop their research projects and chart their course for the upcoming year.
 In the summer semester, scholars conduct their research full time (40 hours/week) immersing themselves in the research, integrating into the research group, and attending group meetings and other lab activities.
 When classes resume in the final fall semester, the scholars continue their research to develop results to present at the end-of-year poster session and celebration in December.

 For more information, click here.
 The Biology faculty contact is Dr. Rachelle Spell , 2015 Rollins, 727-5828.